sabyasachi-git-student/MiniInventory/README.md

   deleteItem(id: 1)
 }

-Common Issues & Fixes
+Common Issues and Troubleshooting
-CORS Error
+CORS Errors

-Ensure backend is running
+Ensure the backend is running

-Ensure frontend port (5173 or 5175) is allowed in CORS policy
+Ensure the frontend port (5173 or 5175) is allowed in the backend CORS configuration

-Restart backend after CORS changes
+Restart the backend after making CORS changes

-Blank Screen
+Blank Screen in Browser

-Check browser console for errors
+Open browser developer tools and check the console for errors

-Verify apolloClient.js GraphQL URL
+Verify the GraphQL endpoint in apolloClient.js

-Restart frontend server
+Restart the frontend server

+Unable to Fetch Data

+Check the following:

+Backend server is running

+GraphQL playground opens successfully

+Apollo Client endpoint matches backend port

+No CORS errors are present in the browser console

+Expected Result

+The setup is successful if:

+The GraphQL playground loads in the browser

+The React UI loads successfully

+Inventory items can be added, updated, and deleted

+UI updates immediately after each operation

-Purpose
+Purpose of This Project

 This project is intended as:

 A learning demo for GraphQL with .NET

-A reference full-stack CRUD implementation
+A reference implementation of a full-stack CRUD application

-A technical assignment / interview showcase
+A technical assignment or interview showcase

-👤 Author
+Author

 Sabyasachi Gupta